-Next to the gear icon are ruler controls to set the base index, symmetry and mirror when adding or editing tiers.
+When in Symmetrical mode, ruler controls are used to set the base index, symmetry and mirror when adding or editing tiers.

 Values can be changed by clicking, then dragging the ruler control left-right until the desired value is obtained.
 Values can also be set directly by first clicking inside the control, then typing in the value using the keyboard.
 With the mouse pointer hovering over a ruler, it's also possible to change its value by scrolling the mouse wheel.

-Details on how to use these controls is given in "Setting up a cut".
+More details on how to use these controls is given in "Setting up a cut".